 “Mom, I’m HUUUUNGRY!
 What’s for lunch?”

-I turn around, hoist babypotamus a little higher on my hip, and say, “I don’t know, Katie.
+I turn around, hoist the baby a little higher on my hip, and say, “I don’t know.
 What are you making us for lunch?”

 Thirty minutes later I post her answer on Instagram: Shredded chicken with caramelized onions and capers with avocado, made without any help from me.
-Y’all, she’s SIX.
+Y’all, my daughter is SIX.
 I was kidding when I asked her what she was making, but she took my remark as a statement of confidence and ran with it.

-Now, I’m no rocket scientist, but based on The Glorious Day In Which Someone Else Made Lunch I figured it was time to let Katie prepare her own healthy snacks and meals for homeschool meetups.
+Now, I’m no rocket scientist, but based on The Glorious Day In Which Someone Else Made Lunch I figured it was time to let her prepare her own healthy snacks and meals for homeschool meet-ups.

 I’m not gonna lie, I love my newfound freedom.
 Though I’m always in the kitchen to offer safety guidance or suggestions as needed, I’ve been amazed by how much more capable she is than I realized.
 That’s why I’m excited to ask you to join me by doing something new this year:

 Let’s equip our children to pack their own healthy lunches!

 Wait.
 What?
 Let children pack their own lunches?
 It might sound like a bad idea at first, but lets take a look at the “Why.”

 5 Reasons Kids Should Pack Their Own Lunch

 I’m sure we can all agree that there is no magical age that determines when a child should start packing their own lunch.
 For those who aren’t quite ready, filling water bottles, snack bags and containers with fruit can be a VERY good first step.
 However at some point they’re going to be ready to do more, right?
 Here are five reasons that’s a very good thing: